JetBrains/marketplace-docs/topics/marketplace-general/custom-release-channels.md

 It is also possible to host an [Enterprise Plugin Repository](https://www.jetbrains.com/idea/help/adding-plugins-to-enterprise-repositories.html), in which case the URL structure will depend on your hosting address.
 For more information, please refer to the [IntelliJ IDEA documentation](https://www.jetbrains.com/idea/help/managing-plugins.html).

-As an option, you might add a custom repository specifying the Plugin ID (Plugin ID is a numeric ID of the plugin, can be retrieved from the plugin repository URL. e.g. [Scala](https://plugins.jetbrains.com/plugin/1347-scala) plugin ID is *1347*):
+As an option, you might add a custom repository specifying the Plugin ID (Plugin ID is a numeric ID of the plugin, can be retrieved from the plugin repository URL, e.g. [Scala](https://plugins.jetbrains.com/plugin/1347-scala) plugin ID is *1347*):

 **https://plugins.jetbrains.com/plugins/`<channel>`/`<pluginId>`**